gokecemsila/PyroG-Code-Sample/README.md

-# PyroG-Code-Sample
+# PyroGuard Fire Detection
-Code Sample: Fire detection application integrating computer vision, location identification, and database components.
+Fire detection application integrating computer vision, location identification, and database components.

 PyroGuard is a Python-based fire detection application with a graphical user interface built using PyQt5.
 The project combines computer vision, location identification, database integration, and image/video processing in a desktop application.